tabcat/encrypted-docstore/README.md

 NOTE: *should* work in node but haven't tested at all

+TODO: </br>
+extend the docstore instead of wrap it. </br>
-TODO: make every entry iv deterministic? based off anything unique besides orbit id and clock with the goal of having duplicate entries from different nodes collapse.
+make every entry iv deterministic? based off anything unique besides orbit id and clock with the goal of having duplicate entries from different nodes collapse.

 ## Usage
 install with npm: